-6.181.
+6.180.
 The design of I&C systems should include identification of a testing and calibration programme that supports implementation of the guidance given in NS-G-2.2, Ref.
 [31]; NS-G-2.4, Ref.
 [32], NS-G-2.6, Ref.
 [18]; and NS-G-2.14, Ref.
 [33].

-- 6.182.
-An I&C test program will normally include: - A description of program objectives; - Identification of systems and channels to be tested; - The frequency and sequencing of individual tests; - The reasons and justification for the tests to be conducted and test intervals; - A description of required documentation and reports; - A requirement for periodic review of program effectiveness; and - Specification of the individual test procedures that will be used to control the conduct of tests. - 6.183.
-The scope and frequency of testing and calibration should be justified as consistent with functional and availability requirements. - 6.184.
-The tests defined in the test programme should ensure that, during and after completion of the tests: - a.
+6.181.
+An I&C test program will normally include:

+- A description of program objectives; - Identification of systems and channels to be tested; - The frequency and sequencing of individual tests; - The reasons and justification for the tests to be conducted and test intervals; - A description of required documentation and reports; - Criteria for passing or failing the test, and a process for handling non-conformance to these criteria; - A requirement for periodic review of program effectiveness; and - Specification of the individual test procedures that will be used to control the conduct of tests.

+6.182.
+The scope and frequency of testing and calibration should be justified as consistent with functional and availability requirements.

+6.183.
+The tests defined in the test programme should ensure that, during and after completion of the tests:

+- a.
 The overall functional capabilities of the systems are not degraded, and - b.
-The I&C safety systems continue to meet their functional and performance requirements. - 6.185.
-The test program should arrange tests into a sequence such that the overall condition of the system or component under test can be immediately assessed without further testing of other components or systems. - 6.186.
-Conduct of the test programme should not cause deterioration of any plant component beyond that provided for in the design. - 6.187.
-Conduct of the test program and the decision about when the end of qualified life for a component has been reached may, for example, need to consider wear and aging due to the testing. - 6.188.
-Implementation of the test program should provide for: - a.
+The I&C safety systems continue to meet their functional and performance requirements.

+6.184.
+The test program should arrange tests into a sequence such that the overall condition of the system or component under test can be immediately assessed without further testing of other components or systems.

+6.185.
+Conduct of the test programme should not cause deterioration of any plant component beyond that provided for in the design.

+6.186.
+Conduct of the test program and the decision about when the end of qualified life for a component has been reached may, for example, need to consider wear and aging due to the testing.

+6.187.
+Implementation of the test program should provide for:

+- a.
 Objective information on system or component status, - b.
 Assessment of component degradation, - c.
 Data on trends to assist in detecting degradation, - d.
 Indications of incipient failure within the system, and - e.
 Requirements for evaluations that are to be conducted before repetition of the failed test can be credited as establishing operability.